announcement

 17q11.2 Duplication

-Below is a summary for 17q11.2 duplication syndrome observed in research publications.
+The information for this summary of 17q11.2 duplication syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 What is 17q11.2 duplication syndrome?